nackor/sample-tdd/csharp/README.md

-# Introduction

-The simple project designed to let you practice using TDD (Test Driven Development).

 # Getting Started

 The purpose of the project is to let you practice using TDD (Test-Driven Development, aka Test-Driven Design). \
-To experience TDD, use the red-green-refactoring pattern to fully implement the IntegerToWordedSTring conversion function.
+To experience TDD, use the red-green-refactoring pattern to fully implement the IntegerToWordedString conversion function.
 This function takes an integer number and converts to a worded string (in whatever output language that you care to use for implementation though the initial test is based on English).
 The project source is explicitly stubbed out to a minimum implementation that only defines main program, the conversion function declaration, and two unit tests.

 # Functional Specification